 Physical security in public places

-Whilst cyber security is our main focus here, it’s important to consider physical security when it comes to confidential information.
+Whilst cyber security is our main focus here, it’s important to consider physical Cybersecurity Issues With Remote Work when it comes to confidential information.

 Has Janet from accounts got a voice like a foghorn on the number 27 bus?
 What about Bill in HR, sat in Costa with his laptop screen open for the world to see?
 Not to mention that time he left it on the train.
 These things can happen so easily, and before you know it, some undesirable has their mitts on all your company’s information.